Office of Admissions

 - All transcripts must be in English.
 It is the applicant’s responsibility to have the transcript(s) translated before submitting them as part of their admission credentials.
 All transcripts not in English must be accompanied by a certified English literal translation; foreign postsecondary transcripts must be evaluated by one of the credential evaluation services identified and published by the appropriate international admissions office.
 Documents signed by a notary or other public official with no educational affiliation will not be accepted.

-- Applicants whose native language is not English, from non-English speaking countries, or who have not earned a degree in the United States must provide, taken within 2 years of the desired term of entry, a minimum IELTS score of 6.5, a minimum PTE-A score of 53, a minimum Test of English as a Foreign Language (TOEFL) score of 79 (internet-based test), 213 (computer-based test) or 550 (written test), a minimum IELA score of 176 (with minimum subscores of 169) or a minimum FCE score of 176 (with minimum subscores of 169).
+- Applicants whose native language is not English, from non-English speaking countries, or who have not earned a degree in the United States must provide, taken within 2 years of the desired term of entry, a minimum IELTS score of 6.5, a minimum PTE-A score of 53, a minimum Test of English as a Foreign Language (TOEFL) score of 79 (internet-based test), 213 (computer-based test) or 550 (written test), a minimum IELA score of 176 (with minimum subscores of 169), a minimum Duolingo score of 110, a minimum TOEFL Essentials score of 8.5, or a minimum FCE score of 176 (with minimum subscores of 169).
 Official Scores must be submitted to USF directly from the testing agency.
 See https://usf.app.box.com/v/usfregulation3018 for more information.

 - The English Proficiency requirements may be waived for an undergraduate applicant, if the applicant has: completed successfully the equivalent of English Comp I; has submitted SAT or ACT test scores sufficient to validate English reading and writing proficiency as determined by the Board of Governors of the State University System of Florida; or successfully completed one year of study at a US institution of higher education